As a business owner or investor what happens to the tax law matters to you.

 Ah yes, the elimination of AMT.
 We can all rejoice.

 By changing those few areas, tax filing will be simplified for the majority of households.
-Combining this law change with the changes in technology such as IBM’s Watson joining forces with H&R Block brings hope for a less honerous filing season for the majority of Americans.
+Combining this law change with the changes in technology such as IBM’s Watson joining forces with H&R Block brings hope for a less onerous filing season for the majority of Americans.

 These two changes aren’t great for some CPA tax preparers or even H&R Block (the early adopter) in the long-term, but technology that improves tax compliance as well as reduces the burden on taxpayers to file taxes is tremendous.